Indian tycoon Adani hit by more losses, calls for probe

 He has said little publicly since the troubles began, though in a video address after Adani Enterprises cancelled its already fully subscribed share offering he promised to repay investors.
 The company has said it is reviewing its fundraising plans.

 Hindenburg’s report said it was betting against seven publicly listed Adani companies, judging them to have an “85% downside, purely on a fundamental basis owing to sky-high valuations.”
-Other allegations in the report included concerns over debt, use of offshore shell companies to artificially raise share prices and past investigations into fraud.
+Other issues in the report included concerns over debt, alleged use of offshore shell companies to artificially raise share prices and past investigations into fraud.

 Adani’s speedy, debt-led expansion in recent years caused his net worth to shoot up nearly 2,000%.
 Even before last week, critics said his ascent was aided by his apparent close ties to Modi and his government.
 Analysts say he has been successful at aligning his priorities with that of the government by investing in key sectors, but point out that he also has major infrastructure projects in states that are ruled by opposition parties.